rheedwahn/api-boiler-plate/README.md

 ## Setup of Dev Environment

-The environment is setup using docker, so you can just get started immediately without jumping through hoops to setup environments.
+The environment is set up using docker, so you can just get started immediately without jumping through hoops to set up environments.

 The tools you need installed in your environment are the latest version of `docker` and `docker-compose`